arvidn/libtorrent/trunk/docs/manual.rst

 torrents active.
 Torrents that are not auto managed are also counted against these limits.
 If there are non-auto managed torrents that use up all the slots, no auto managed torrent will be activated.

+if ``dont_count_slow_torrents`` is true, torrents without any payload transfers are not subject to the ``active_seeds`` and ``active_downloads`` limits.
+This is intended to make it more likely to utilize all available bandwidth, and avoid having torrents that don't transfer anything block the active slots.

+``active_limit`` is a hard limit on the number of active seeds.
+This applies even to slow torrents.

 ``auto_manage_interval`` is the number of seconds between the torrent queue is updated, and rotated.